Arnaldo Azzi: In Albania

-When the Italian government announced that it had signed an armistice with the Allies, on 8 September 1943, there were four Italian divisions operating in Albania: Firenze, Perugia, Parma, Brennero, Arezzo and Puglie.
+When the Italian government announced that it had signed an armistice with the Allies, on 8 September 1943, there were six Italian divisions operating in Albania: Firenze, Perugia, Parma, Brennero, Arezzo and Puglie.
 German troops immediately moved to disarm them and occupy all Italian-held territory, succeeding in most cases due to the overall confusion and lack of orders.
 On 11 September Germans entered Tirana and arrested the commander of Army Group East, general Ezio Rosi, extorting from him an order for Italian troops to cede heavy weapons to the Wehrmacht in exchange for the promise of safe conduct before replacing him with Renzo Dalmazzo, who was supportive of collaboration with the Axis.

 While four of the six divisions were quickly disarmed, Azzi refused to obey Rosi's order.
 Keeping his troops together he clashed with the Germans in Krujë before undertaking an orderly retreat in the mountains.
 On 28 September he met with Enver Hoxha, other leaders of the Albanian resistance movement and British liaison officers for the Special Operations Executive, and agreed to form the Italian Command Troops on the Mountain (C.I.T.a.M.), which would have been part of the Albanian National Liberation Army.

 The large size of the Italian contingent created many logistical difficulties, forcing it to disperse into small groups and fight a guerrilla campaign.

 Eventually Azzi returned to Italy with most of his troops in June 1944.
 There he was given the military command of the Lazio, Abruzzi and Umbria regions in central Italy.
 However, in December of the same year, he was dismissed on order from the Lieutenant-General of the King, Prince Umberto di Savoia, after he had published an article calling for the democratization, depoliticization and downsizing of the Armed Forces, as well as expressing pro-republic sentiments.
 Azzi responded by returning the military awards he had received, at which point he was stripped of his rank.

 He would be reinstated to his prior rank after Italy became a republic.

 Later life

 In 1946 he was elected to the Constituent Assembly for the Italian Republican Party.
 Azzi would quit the party in January 1948, in disagreement with the leadership's decision to support Prime Minister Alcide De Gasperi's removal of Communist and Socialist ministers.
 He founded the short-lived Popular Republican Alliance, which ran as part of the Popular Democratic Front in the 1948 election, when Azzi was reelected.
 The party would later merge into the Italian Socialist Party.

-During the 1948-1953 term he was vice chair of the Defense Committee of the Chamber of Deputies.
+During the 1948–1953 term he was vice chair of the Defense Committee of the Chamber of Deputies.

 He died in Cuneo on 25 November 1957, aged 71.